 Talk to your doctor or nurse if you have problems with erections or other sexual problems.
 They can explain your treatment options and arrange free treatment on the NHS.
 They can also refer you to an erectile dysfunction (ED) clinic.

 HIFU can cause longer-term urinary problems.
-You may have some of the following symptoms straight after treatment, or they might develop some time later.
+You may have some of the following problems straight after treatment, or they might develop some time later.

-- Some men leak urine (urinary incontinence) after HIFU.
+- You may leak urine (urinary incontinence) after HIFU.
 This is more likely if you’ve already had external beam radiotherapy.